Polymer/polymer/PRIMER.md

 ## Structured data and path notification

-TODO
+TODO - call `setPath` and/or `notifyPath` to wire-up non-bound paths

 ## Array notification

-TODO
+TODO - array changes not observed; for now need to "kick" x-repeat's render

 <a name="todo-inheritance"></a>
 ## Mixins / Inheritance

-TODO - Use composition for now
+TODO - use composition for now